 B. Enforcement of Prohibited Activities

 - 1st Violation.
-Staff may address the customer to correct behavior and may instruct the person to leave the Library for the day.
+Staff may address the patron to correct behavior and may instruct the person to leave the Library for the day unless the patron’s violation of the use policy is deemed serious enough to result in a suspension of Library privileges.

 - 2nd Violation.
-Staff may address the customer to correct behavior and may instruct the person to leave the Library for the day.
-Staff may advise the customer that continued misconduct may result in suspension of Library privileges for thirty (30) calendar days.
+Staff may address the patron to correct behavior and may instruct the person to leave the Library for the day.
+Staff may advise the patron that continued misconduct may result in suspension of Library privileges for thirty (30) calendar days.
 A second or subsequent violation need not be the same as prior violation.

 - 3rd Violation.
-The Library Services Manager or his /her designee (collectively, “Library Services Manager”), may: (i) instruct the customer to leave the Library for the day; and (ii) issue a suspension of Library privileges (at all NBPL locations) for thirty (30) calendar days; (iii) advise the customer that continued misconduct may result in suspension of Library privileges for up to one (1) year.
+The Library Services Manager or his /her designee (collectively, “Library Services Manager”), may: (i) instruct the patron to leave the Library for the day; (ii) issue a suspension of Library privileges (at all NBPL locations) for thirty (30) calendar days; and (iii) advise the patron that continued misconduct may result in suspension of Library privileges for up to one (1) year.

-- Notwithstanding the progressive penalties in paragraphs B(1)-(4) above, the Library Services Manager may suspend a customer for up to one (1) year based upon the nature and severity any single violation.
+- Severe Violation.
+Notwithstanding the progressive penalties in paragraphs B(1)-(4) above, the Library Services Manager may suspend a patron for up to one (1) year based upon the nature and severity of any single violation.

-All suspensions will be accompanied by written notice and a copy of this Policy, notifying the customer of his or her specific violations of this Policy and the suspension length.
+All suspensions will be accompanied by written notice and a copy of this Policy, notifying the patron of his or her specific violations of this Policy, the suspension length, and the right to appeal.

 D. Appeal Procedures for Privilege Suspension

 - Notice.
-The Library Director shall provide written notice to the customer appealing the suspension of the time, place and date of the appeal meeting.
+The Library Director shall provide written notice to the patron appealing the suspension of the time, place and date of the appeal meeting.

 - Effective Date of Privilege Suspension.
 A suspension of NBPL privileges shall take effect immediately and shall remain in effect unless modified or reversed by the Library Director or the Board of Library Trustees, as applicable.